Ampless/Adsignificamus/README.md

 # Adsignificamus
-these some docs for heinekingmedia's dsbmobile api
+These are some docs for heinekingmedia's DSBMobile API.

 # Licensing
 You can license the files in this repository under the terms of the